Rigid Body Skeleton Marker Set

 Prior to exporting, the recorded skeleton must be solved.
 Right click on the skeleton in the Asset Pane and select Solve.
 Your skeleton is now ready to export.

 Once the chest or hip rigid body has been created, the next step is to position and orient its pivot point at the appropriate location.
-Click the icon in the 3D viewport to access the Gizmo tool to easily translate the rigid body pivot points.
+Click the icon in the 3D viewport to access the to easily translate the rigid body pivot points.